rmtrane/wlsDataBrowser/README.md

 wlsDataBrowser::wlsDataBrowser()
 ```

-You can optionally set the file path so you don’t have to choose a file
+You can optionally set the file path so you don’t manually have to
-every times.
-Add the following to your .Rprofile file with the path to
+choose the file when running the application.
+Add the following to your
-your local copy of the data:
+.Rprofile file with the path to your local copy of the data:

 ``` r
 options(wlsDataBrowser.data_path = "/path/to/wls/data.dta")
 ```

+You will need to restart your R session for the changes to take effect.

 ## RStudio add-in